Invoice Finance Brokers

 One question that is often asked is “What’s in it for the broker?” - it's not an unreasonable question to ask.

 The invoice finance broker doesn’t just help you find the deal that's right for you, they are also helping the financial institutions and banks market their products to businesses.
 It is the lender who pays the broker a commission for the sale.
-Brokers may also charge a fee for their service, but generally won't take a percentage comission of the deal.
+Brokers may also charge a fee for their service but generally won't take a percentage commission of the deal.

 The Pros and Cons of an Invoice Finance Broker